A lot or a little?

 Is it any good?

+Love Don't Cost a Thing is awkward and unpleasant, even smarmy, and particularly offensive for a movie for this age group.
 This update of the 1987 hit Can't Buy Me Love has an African-American cast, but unfortunately this otherwise mediocre bit of cinematic fluff adds some painfully inappropriate plot devices that bring what little energy the movie had to a crashing halt.
-It's awkward and unpleasant, even smarmy, particularly offensive in a movie for this age group.
 The only scenes that seem unforced and natural are when Alvin and Paris are on their own, and only because of Christina Milian.

 Troy Beyer's awkward direction is another distraction.
 She shoots the big "son, no matter what, I've always been proud of you" scene lit from below as if Alvin and his father had accidentally wandered onto the set of a Spielberg movie.
 Even the final "love me as I am" scene when Alvin declares who he is to the applause of the crowd falls flat.